with Shira Schindel

 The hardest part of this book to write was the ending.
 It’s a delicate thing and it’s hard to know what should be articulated and what shouldn’t be.
 I went through a few drafts of the ending that more explicitly told what happened to Anna later in life, so I have some ideas about what I think she might have done or lived through.
 But I don’t imagine that living through something like that is likely to dispose you to talk very much about it.
 I think if there are people who you do talk to about it, they are few in number and very select.

 SS: Your editor, Erin Clarke, declares that Anna sits “at the intersection of magic realism and fairy tale.”
-How have fairy tales influenced you in writing this book?
+How have fairy tales influenced your writing?

 GS: I love the aesthetic of fairy tales and the way they feel.
 That’s something I’ve carried into adulthood from childhood.
 Fairy tales all seem to take place in this amorphous world in which there has recently been a war and people are in danger.
 It occurred to me that the moving around that is precipitated by that kind of danger and uncertainty also happened in Europe seventy years ago.